ceejbot/polyclay/README.md

 *Reference* properties are pointers to other Couch-persisted objects.
 When Polyclay builds a reference property, it provides two sets of getter/setters.
 First, it defines a `model.reference_id` property, which is a string property that tracks the `_id` of the referred-to object.
 It also defines `model.reference()` and `model.set_reference()` functions, used to define the js property `model.reference`.
 This provides runtime-only access to the pointed-to object.
 Inflating it later is an exercise for the application using this model and the persistence layer.

+In this example, widgets have an `owner` property that points to another object:

 ```javascript
 var Widget = polyclay.Model.buildClass({
     properties: